pawamoy/markdown-exec/docs/usage.md

 - `below`: The source code will be rendered below the result.
 - `tabbed-left`: The source code and result will be rendered in tabs, in that order (remember to enable the `pymdownx.tabbed` extension).
 - `tabbed-right`: The result and source code will be rendered in tabs, in that order (remember to enable the `pymdownx.tabbed` extension).
+- `console`: The source and result are concatenated in a single code block, like an interactive console session.

 Source above: